vijaypurohit322/Data-Visualization/README.md

-## Data-Visualization
+## Data Visualization

 Hello All,
-In this repository different types of visualization will be performed on data.
+In this repository different types of visualization will be performed on data using R and Python.

 ---------